-There is lots of support available to help you as you transition.
+There is lots of support available to help you during this time.

 Growing up and moving to the adult health care system is a time of change.
 It might feel daunting at first, but it gets easier.